snowkylin/snowkylin.github.io/hobbies.md

 # Animal Protection

 I strongly concern about ecological and environmental issues, especially animal protection.
-In fact, I am the 9<sup>th</sup>, 10<sup>th</sup> and 11<sup>th</sup> president of [Animal Protection Association of Zhejiang University](http://www.zjuapa.com) when I am in my undergraduade study (Sep.
+In fact, I am the 9<sup>th</sup>, 10<sup>th</sup> and 11<sup>th</sup> president of [Animal Protection Association of Zhejiang University](http://www.zjuapa.com) when I am in my undergraduade study minoring in Biological Science (Sep.
 2013 - Mar.
 2016).
 I revived the association from 5 remaining people to one of the most influential association in Zhejiang University with 5 departments, more than 40 staffs and more than 150 members, which was awarded Outstanding Student Association of ZJU in 2014.

 The regular activity of our association contains:

 - Helping homeless animals in campus of Zhejiang University, including looking for adoption (with regular revisit), curing injured animals and [TNR (Trap-Neuter-Return)](https://en.wikipedia.org/wiki/Trap%E2%80%93neuter%E2%80%93return) cooperated with Hangzhou government.
 - Regular volunteer activity to animal rescue station, helping to clean the yard & house, wash animals, etc.
 - Course "[Introduction to Animal Protection: Theory and Practice](http://data.zjuapa.com/activity.php?id=7)" available for all students in ZJU.
-- Regular lecture in Zhejiang Natural Museum to convey the concept of wildlife conservation to public, especially for children.
+- Regular lectures in Zhejiang Natural Museum to convey the concept of wildlife conservation to public, especially for children.
 - Field practice for wildlife survey.

 <center>